What Is a Deductible In Car Insurance

 This amount will have a direct impact on your monthly premiums.
 The higher your deductible, the lower your monthly premiums will be.

-This is because if you decide on a higher deductible, you will take on more of the risk and be personally responsible for more of the costs in the event of a claim.
+If you decide on a higher deductible, you will take on more of the risk and be personally responsible for more of the costs in the event of a claim.

 The opposite is also true.
 If you decide on having a lower deductible, your monthly premiums will be higher because you are taking on less of a risk.